rummelsworth/spades-among-us/README.md

     - the Completed Tasks pile has 6 or more cards in it than the Sabotage pile.
 The crewmates win.
     - the Sabotage pile has 7 or more cards in it.
 The impostor wins.
 - The exact numbers for the Tasks/Sabotage win conditions should probably be tweaked or at least verified with more playtesting.
+- You can probably play this with 3 players, just setting up and playing it like the 1st crewmate has already been killed.